 Listen to a short clip by Steve Geigle on defining surface and root causes:

-Now that you have developed the sequence of steps leading up to, and including the accident, and determined surface and root causes, it's time to report your findings.
-Some employers also ask accident investigators to make recommendations for corrective action, so be prepared for that.
+Now that you have developed the sequence of steps leading up to and including the accident and determined the surface and root causes, it's time to report your findings and make recommendations for corrective action.

 Most companies purchase accident investigation forms.
-That's fine, but some forms leave little room to write the type of detailed report that is necessary for a serious accident.
-If you use such a form, make sure you attach important information like the sequence of events, and findings which include both surface and root causes.
+That's fine, but some forms leave little room to write the type of detailed report necessary for a serious accident.
+If you use a form, make sure you attach important information like the sequence of events and findings, including surface and root causes.

 A better idea is to develop your own report form that includes the following five sections:

-Section One - Background Information: This is the who, what, where, when, why,etc. It merely tells who conducted the inspection, when it was done, who the victim was, etc: Just a fill-in-the-blank section.
+Section One - Background Information: This is the who, what, where, when, why,etc. It merely tells who conducted the inspection, when they did it, and who the victim was.

-Section Two - Description of the Accident: This section includes the sequence of events you developed to determine cause.
-Just take the numbers off, and make a nice concise paragraph that describes the events leading up to, and including the accident.
+Section Two - Description of the Accident: This section includes the sequence of events you developed.
+Just take the numbers off and make a nice concise paragraph describing the events leading up to, including the accident.

 Section Three - Findings: This section includes a description of the surface and root causes associated with the accident.
-List the surface causes first, and then their associated root causes.
-Remember, your investigation is to determine cause, not blame.
-It's virtually impossible to blame any one individual for a workplace accident.
-Don't let anyone pressure you into placing blame.
+List the surface causes first and then their associated root causes.
+Remember, your investigation is to determine the causes, not blame.
+It's virtually impossible to blame an individual for a workplace accident.
+Don't let anyone pressure you into placing blame in the report.

 Section Four - Recommendations: This section may be part of your report if requested by your employer.
-Recommendations should relate directly to the surface and root causes for the accident.
-For instance, if one of the surface causes for an accident was a slippery floor, the related recommendation should address eliminating or substituting the hazard, engineering controls, administrative controls, and personal protective equipment (PPE).
+Recommendations should relate directly to the surface and root causes of the accident.

 It's crucial that, after making recommendations to eliminate or reduce the surface causes, you use the same procedure to recommend actions to correct the root causes.
 If you fail to do this, it's a sure bet that similar accidents will continue to occur.